kushaangowda/react_redux/README.md

-# Todo List
+# React Redux
-Simple Todo List using React
+Github Repo to learn more about React Redux